 |

 Having a snack at a relative's house.
-Phung (in the yellow blouse) was the youngest, pictured in the front-left middle of this 1995 photo.
+Tuyen (in the yellow blouse)- granddaughter of Chi Hai Be - was the youngest, pictured in the front-left middle of this 1995 photo.

 Before saying goodbye, Tan was offered some "jackfruit" for the road.